josephg/steamdance/README.md

 - Embedded boilerplate, for putting little bundles of puzzly love inline in a webpage.

-The boilerplate simulator is *not included*.
-That [lives in its own repository](/josephg/boilerplate-sim).
+The boilerplate simulator [lives in its own repository](https://github.com/josephg/boilerplate-sim).
+There's also a [boilerplate compiler](https://github.com/josephg/boilerplate-compiler) to take boilerplate programs and produce runnable javascript.

 ## Running the server